tjtelan/tjtelan.github.io/content/blog/2020-08-19-lets-build-a-single-binary-grpc-server-client-with-rust-in-2020.md

 ---

-The second subcommand `Run`... you’ll have to forgive my hand waving.
+The second subcommand `Run`... you’ll have to forgive my 👋hand waving👋.

-Remember that StructOpt is built on top of the [Clap](https://crates.io/crates/clap) crate.
+* Remember that StructOpt is built on top of the [Clap](https://crates.io/crates/clap) crate.

-Clap is quite flexible, but I thought it was much harder to use.
+* Clap is quite flexible, but I thought it was much harder to use.
 StructOpt offers the ability to pass configuration to Clap and we’re setting a configuration setting w/ respect to the parsing behavior for only this subcommand.

 ---

-We want to pass a full command from the client to the server.
+* We want to pass a full command from the client to the server.
 But we don’t necessarily know how long that command will be and we don’t want the full command to be parsed.

-The technical description for this kind of CLI parameter is a “Variable-length Argument” or a VarArg in this case.
+* The technical description for this kind of CLI parameter is a “Variable-length Argument” or a VarArg in this case.
 It is a hint for how to parse the last argument so you don’t need to define an end length -- it just trails off.

-We are configuring the `Run` subcommand to tell Rust that this uses a VarArg.
+* We are configuring the `Run` subcommand to tell Rust that this uses a VarArg.
 See [the Clap docs](https://docs.rs/clap/2.33.1/clap/enum.AppSettings.html#variant.TrailingVarArg) for more info about this and other AppSettings.

 ##### ServerOptions